WAMX

 WAMX (106.3 FM, "106.3 The Brew") is a classic rock radio station licensed to Milton, West Virginia, serving the Huntington metro area.
-Owned by iHeartMedia, Inc. The WAMX studios are located in Huntington, while the station transmitter resides near Ona, West Virginia, Ona.
+Owned by iHeartMedia, Inc. The WAMX studios are located in Huntington, while the station transmitter resides near Ona, West Virginia.
 In addition to a standard analog transmission, WAMX is available online via iHeartRadio.

 History

 The station began broadcasting on October 1, 1980, under the callsign WNST-FM.

-In May 1985, the station changed to(WAEZ)an easy listening format.
+In May 1985, the station changed to (WAEZ) an easy listening format.

 Circa 1990, the format switched to oldies encompassing the 50s, 60s, and 70s.
 Principal on air personalities included Dave Z (Carlisle) in the morning, Jack O'Shea in the afternoon, and Brian "Doc of Rock" Atkins in the evening.